Gaetz fought revenge porn bill, saying ex-lovers can use photos as they see fit, sponsor says

-Tom Goodson, a Republican who retired from the Florida House of Representatives in 2018, told the Orlando Sentinel on Monday that Gaetz was the leading opponent of the nonconsensual pornography bill he spent years trying to pass.
-He described a meeting where Gaetz said that if a person gives an intimate photo to a romantic partner, the image becomes the property of the recipient.
+Tom Goodson, a Republican who retired from the Florida state House in 2018, told the Orlando Sentinel on Monday that Gaetz was the leading opponent of the nonconsensual pornography bill he spent years trying to pass.
+He described a meeting in which Gaetz said that if a person gives an intimate photo to a romantic partner, the image becomes the property of the recipient.

 “Matt was absolutely against it.
 He thought the picture was his to do with what he wanted,” Goodson said, according to the newspaper.
 “He thought that any picture was his to use as he wanted to, as an expression of his rights.”

-Representatives for Gaetz, who burnished an image as a Trump loyalist after his 2016 election to the U.S. House of Representatives, did not immediately respond to a request for comment.
-The panhandle Republican is being investigated by the Department of Justice over allegations that he had an intimate relationship with the 17-year-old and paid for her travel.
+Representatives for Gaetz, who burnished an image as a Trump loyalist after his 2016 election to the U.S. House, did not immediately respond to a request for comment.
+The Panhandle Republican is being investigated by the Justice Department over allegations that he had an intimate relationship with the 17-year-old and paid for her travel.
 Investigators are also looking into whether he paid for sex with women in violation of federal sex-trafficking laws.

-After news of the probe broke last week, two sources told The Washington Post that Gaetz had boasted to people in Florida political circles about meeting women through a former county tax collector who is now charged with sex trafficking of a minor.
+After news of the probe broke last week, two people told The Washington Post that Gaetz had boasted to people in Florida political circles about meeting women through a former county tax collector who is now charged with sex trafficking of a minor.
 Gaetz has denied the allegations, claiming the Justice Department is attempting to criminalize legal conduct and his family is being extorted.

 Goodson could not be reached Tuesday.
 An email from his company, Goodson Paving, said the former lawmaker would not be providing further comment.